List of The Little Mermaid characters: Scuttle

 Scuttle is a seagull and friend of Ariel.
 He presents himself as an expert on human objects, with whom Ariel consults about items she salvages, but refers to objects with incorrect names, referring to a fork as a "dinglehopper" and a smoking pipe as a "snarfblatt".
 He also provides support and advice when he learns that Ariel has to win Eric's heart in three days.
 On the third day, Scuttle discovers that Vanessa is actually Ursula and tells Ariel.

 Scuttle appears in a small role in The Little Mermaid II: Return to the Sea, in which he helps Ariel find her daughter Melody after she runs away.

 Scuttle appears in two episodes of the third season of the prequel television series; "Scuttle", where Ariel, Flounder and Sebastian meet him for the first time and he claims his name was originally "Scuttlebutt", but he changed it "for obvious reasons", and "Island of Fear".
 In these episodes, Scuttle's explanation of human things is a mixture of correct and erroneous.

-Scuttle also made a cameo appearance in an episode of Quack Pack.
+Scuttle also made a cameo appearance in the Quack Pack episode "Phoniest Home Videos".
 He also appears in House of Mouse as one of the guests.
 In the episode "Donald Wants to Fly", Scuttle unsuccessfully tries to teach Donald by telling him to flap his arms.
 He and Ariel are excited to see Timon using a "dinglehopper" for his magic trick to eat Jiminy Cricket in the episode "Timon and Pumbaa".

 In the album The Little Mermaid: Songs from the Sea, Scuttle performs a song called "The Scuttle Strut", which is the third track of the album.

 Scuttle appears in the stage adaptation of the original film, where he sings two songs: "Human Stuff" and "Positivity".
 The role is originated by Eddie Korbich.
 In the stage musical, Scuttle has a group of seagull friends, and together they perform a tap dance during the "Positoovity" number.

 Scuttle has a non-speaking cameo in The Little Mermaid: Ariel's Beginning, appearing when Marina is on a rock at the surface, animated the same way with Ariel when she sings a reprise for "Part of Your World", and is splashed by a wave.

 Scuttle also appears in the video game Disney Magic Kingdoms, as a playable character to unlock for a limited time.
 He also appears in the 2023 short film Once Upon a Studio where he sings "When You Wish Upon a Star" off key like in the original film until his beak was shut by Baloo from The Jungle Book.

 In the live-action film, Scuttle is changed into a female Northern gannet, voiced by Awkwafina, in order to be featured in underwater scenes.